Regia Aeronautica: World War II

-In July 1939, the Regia Aeronautica was seen as splendid air arm, holding no fewer than 33 world records, which was more than Germany (15), France (12), the United States (11) Soviet Union (7), Japan (3), the United Kingdom (2) and Czechoslovakia(1).
-When World War II began in 1939, Italy had a paper strength of 3296 machines.
-While numerically still a force to be reckoned with, it was hampered by the local aircraft industry which was using obsolete production methods.
-In reality, only 2000 aircraft were fit for operations, of which just 166 were modern fighters (89 Fiat G.50 Freccias and 77 Macchi MC.200s), both slower than potential opponents as the Hawker Hurricane, the Supermarine Spitfire and the Dewoitine D.520.
-Still, the Regia Aeronautica had no long-range fighters nor night fighters.
+In July 1939, the Regia Aeronautica was seen as a splendid air arm, holding no fewer than 33 world records, which was more than Germany (15), France (12), the United States (11), the Soviet Union (7), Japan (3), the United Kingdom (2), and Czechoslovakia (1).
+When World War II began in 1939, Italy had a paper strength of 3,296 machines.
+While numerically a force to be reckoned with, it was hampered by the local aircraft industry which was using obsolete production methods.
+Only 2,000 aircraft were fit for operations, of which just 166 were modern fighters (89 Fiat G.50 Freccias and 77 Macchi MC.200s), both slower than potential opponents as the Hawker Hurricane, the Supermarine Spitfire and the Dewoitine D.520.
+The Regia Aeronautica also had neither long-range fighters or night fighters.
 Technical assistance provided by its German ally did little to improve the situation.